Weiden in der Oberpfalz

 24. November 2025

-Unfortunately, the hall is freezing cold in winter.
+Unfortunately, it's freezing cold in the hall during winter.
 However, the sound and acoustics are good!

 Chris La